aros-development-team/AROS/arch/all-mingw32/README.txt

 a) Working Cygwin environment (Mingw's MSYS is expected to work too but it's not tested).
 b) Netpbm package of course.
 c) Native gcc v3 (for Cygwin).
 In gcc v4 -mno-cygwin option is no more supported.
-If you use MSYS you're free from this restriction.
+If you use MSYS you're free from this restriction and can use the latest gcc.
 d) AROS-targetted crosscompiler.
-Cygwin version of it can be found on AROS Archives: http://archives.aros-exec.org/index.php?function=browse&cat=development/cross Use the latest gcc version, however i386-aros-gcc v3 also works.
+It can be found on AROS Archives: http://archives.aros-exec.org/index.php?function=browse&cat=development/cross Use the latest gcc and binutils version, however i386-aros-gcc v3 also works.
 e) Mingw32 libraries package for Cygwin.
+f) libiconv for MinGW (for building makecountry).

  That's all.
 Execute "./configure --target=mingw32-i386", then "make".

- At the moment native build is succesfully performed under cygwin using Cygwin's gcc v3.4.4 and i386-aros-gcc v4.2.2.
-Building under MSYS is a work in progress.
+ Native build is verified to be succesful in two environments:
+1. Cygwin + gcc v3.4.4 + i386-aros-gcc v4.2.2
+2. MinGW + MSYS + gcc 4.4.0 + i386-aros-binutils v2.19 + i386-aros-gcc v4.2.2

  You can also crosscompile it under other OS.
 The only restriction (implied by configure script, needs to be fixed): build system CPU should be different from i386.
 Otherwise configure suggests native build